FY2012

 52 high school students, 18 university students (8 universities)

-for High School Students in the Northern Region of Kyoto Prefecture (1) Icebreaker
+Career Education Program for High School Students in the Northern Kyoto Prefecture

-By providing opportunities for high school and university students who are about to make career choices to hear and discuss the reality of diverse career experiences from women who are actually working in society, we recognize the reality that work-life balance is required more than men, and the need to think about career development from a long-term perspective, and to establish awareness of career paths, and to raise awareness of the next generation of professionals, have a work ethic, and a vocational view.
-This initiative aims to help students choose their future career path.
+By providing opportunities for high school and university students who are about to make career choices to hear and talk about the reality of diverse career experiences from women who are actually working in society, we recognize the reality that work-life balance is required more than men, the need to think about career development from a long-term perspective, and to establish awareness of career paths, raise awareness as the next generation of professionals, and have a view of work and work.
+The purpose of this initiative is to help students choose their future career paths.

-On the day of the event, 9 working adults, 3 university students, and 11 high school students participated, and after the panel discussion, they were divided into three groups for group discussion.
-Group discussions were held in 20-minute shifts to allow us to engage and listen to more professionals.
+On the day of the event, 9 working adults, 3 university students, and 11 high school students participated, and after the panel discussion, they were divided into three groups for a group discussion.
+For group discussions, we changed the group in 20-minute shifts so that we could engage with and listen to more members of society.

 Saturday, February 23, 2013 9:30~11:40